lrreynolds/commons-hub-mockup/docs/readme.md

-# Commonshub — Documentation Index
+# Commonshub — Canonical Documentation

-This directory contains the authoritative product, governance, economic, and architectural documentation for Commonshub.
+This repository contains the authoritative documentation for the Commonshub MVP.

-These documents define how the platform works, how decisions are made, and what is non-negotiable.
+The documents are intentionally minimal and structured around a clear hierarchy.

-If something feels ambiguous, start with the Constitution.
+If something feels ambiguous, follow this order:

+1. Constitution (why)
+2. Product Spec (what + how)
+3. Supporting technical docs

 ---

-# 1. Foundational Documents (Read First)
+# 1. Foundation

-## 📜 Constitution
+## commonshub-constitution-v1.0.md
-**commonshub-constitution-v1.0.md**

 Defines:

-- What Commonshub is
+- Purpose of Commonshub
-- What it is not
 - Creator sovereignty
-- Economic alignment
+- Optional funding philosophy
 - Governance boundaries
-- Non-negotiables
+- Non-extractive principles

-This is the highest authority document.
+This is the philosophical layer.

-If there is a conflict between documents, the Constitution wins.
+All product and design decisions must align with it.

 ---

-## 💰 Economic & Funding Model
-**commonshub-economic-and-funding-model-v1.0.md**
+# 2. Product Behavior (Canonical)

+## commonshub-product-spec-v1.1.md

 Defines:

-- Default funding model (open + optional)
-- Creator-defined gating (future capability)
-- Membership lifecycle rules
-- Announcement copy standards
-- Stripe integration principles
-- Revenue alignment

-This document governs all funding and access decisions.

----

-# 2. Product Definition

-## 🧭 MVP Scope
-**commonshub-mvp-scope-v1.0.md**

-Defines:

 - What MVP includes
-- What MVP explicitly excludes
+- What MVP excludes
-- What is deferred
-- What is non-goal

-Use this when scoping work.
+- State transitions
+- Funding lifecycle
+- Announcement & pinned post behavior
+- Stripe integration model
+- Operational guardrails

+This is the execution contract.

+If engineers disagree about behavior, this document wins.

 ---

+# 3. Supporting Documents

-## 🧠 Product Principles
+## commonshub-economic-and-funding-model-v1.0.md
-**commonshub-product-principles-v1.0.md**

 Defines:

-- UX constraints
-- Funding language rules
-- Optionality requirements
-- Dark pattern prohibitions
-- Announcement copy format
-- Design guardrails

-Use this when making UX or messaging decisions.

----

-# 3. System & Architecture

-## 🏗 Platform Architecture
-**commonshub-platform-architecture-v1.0.md**

-Defines:

-- Control plane vs social surface
-- Mastodon provisioning role
 - Stripe platform model
-- State boundaries
-- Integration assumptions
+- Revenue flow

-Audience: backend, infra, senior frontend.
+- Fee structure logic
+- Future funding modes
+- Creator sovereignty in economic structure

 ---

-## ⚙ Operational Playbook
+## commonshub-design-principles-v1.0.md
-**commonshub-operational-playbook-v1.0.md**

 Defines:

-- How instances are provisioned
-- How funding state changes propagate
+- UX tone constraints
-- Announcement regeneration rules
+- Anti-dark-pattern rules
-- Failure handling
+- Simplicity constraints
-- Escalation logic
+- Clarity requirements

-Audience: operations, backend, support.

 ---

-# 4. Governance & Positioning

-## 🛡 Governance & Moderation Boundaries
-**commonshub-governance-and-moderation-boundaries-v1.0.md**
+## commonshub-platform-architecture-v1.0.md

 Defines:

-- What creators control
-- What Commonshub controls
-- What Mastodon controls
-- Escalation boundaries
+- System boundaries
-- Platform liability constraints
+- Control plane vs social surface
+- Stripe integration architecture
+- Mastodon provisioning model

 ---

-## 🗣 Brand Voice & Messaging
-**commonshub-brand-voice-and-messaging-v1.0.md**

-Defines:

-- Tone constraints
-- Announcement formatting
-- Funding language rules
+## mastodon-integration-notes.md

+Practical integration realities:

+- What Mastodon API allows
-- What marketing must not do
+- What must be manual
+- What cannot be controlled
+- UX implications

 ---

-## 📐 Terms & Positioning Framework
-**commonshub-terms-and-positioning-framework-v1.0.md**

-Defines:

-- Official terminology
-- How we describe ourselves
-- What we refuse to call ourselves
-- Positioning guardrails
+## known-risks-and-unknowns.md

+Operational, legal, and technical uncertainties.
+Living document.

 ---

-# 5. Deprecated / Legacy (To Be Removed)

-The following earlier MVP handoff documents are superseded by the above:
+# 4. Non-Negotiables

+- Participation is always free in MVP.
-- mvp-flow.md
+- Funding is optional.
+- Creator sovereignty is preserved.
-- mvp-flow-and-state.md
+- No dark patterns.
-- community-funding-integration.md
+- No algorithmic manipulation.
-- mastodon-integration-notes.md (to be folded into architecture)
-- known-risks-and-unknowns.md (to be folded into operational playbook)

-These may be archived once the architecture and playbook are confirmed complete.
+- Commonshub is infrastructure, not a social network.

 ---

-# Core Platform Principles (Quick Reference)

-- Participation is always free (default model)
-- Funding is optional (unless creator explicitly gates access)
-- No ads
-- No tracking
-- No algorithmic manipulation
-- Creator sovereignty over economic model
-- Mastodon (or future federated tools) remain the social surface
+# 5. Scope Discipline

+If a feature:

+- Requires subscription enforcement
-- Commonshub is the control plane
+- Requires access control logic
+- Introduces billing complexity
+- Adds operational risk

+It is not MVP unless explicitly added to the Product Spec.

 ---

-# How to Navigate This Directory

-If you are:

-- 🧠 Making a product decision → Start with Product Principles.
-- 💰 Touching funding logic → Read Economic & Funding Model.
-- 🏗 Changing system architecture → Read Platform Architecture.
-- 🛡 Addressing moderation or policy → Read Constitution + Governance.
-- 🗣 Writing copy → Read Brand Voice + Economic Model.

----

-Commonshub is designed as a coherent system.

-Documentation should remain minimal, authoritative, and non-redundant.
-If two documents say the same thing, one of them is wrong.
+# 6. Versioning

+Major philosophy changes require a Constitution version bump.

+Behavioral changes require a Product Spec version bump.

+Supporting docs may evolve without changing core versions.